 During our few weeks’ stay in France in Thonon-Les-Bains we just couldn’t miss going to the other side of the lake to visit Switzerland.
 This is how one day we ended up in Lausanne.
 It’s the fourth largest city in Switzerland and the capital city of the French-speaking region, the canton of Vaud.
 After Geneva, it’s the second-largest city on Lake Geneva.
 It’s a truly astonishing city that has a lot to offer.
-Let’s go and discover all the best things to do in Lausanne, Switzerland.
+Let’s go and discover what to do in Lausanne in one day.

 This website uses affiliate links thanks to which we may earn a commission for purchases you made at no additional cost to you.
 If you like the content, consider using those links to support us.
 Thank you!